h3ndrk/incremental-backup/README.md

 3. Compile the program: `make`
 4. The program is located in `bin/backup`

-For a full list of options try:
+For a full list of options read the man-page `incremental-backup.1`.

-    bin/backup --help

 ## Used libraries